WHAT IS AN INVENTORY AUDIT?

 These audits are essential for businesses because they maintain the accuracy of the inventory and also help figure out the missing spots if any which may lead to the loss of the company.

 These audits also ensure the number of stock remaining in the storage; a good inventory must have calculated stocks which they may use at the desired time.
 If the businessman has a good understanding of the stock flow within the company, he may be able to run his business smoothly and ensure himself better profits.

 INVENTORY AUDIT: PROCEDURES

-Every Audit consists of a number of procedural steps which is taken care by the external auditor and the internal employee of the company mainly because of record validation.
+Every Audit consists of a number of procedural steps which is taken care of by the external auditor and the internal employee of the company mainly because of record validation.
 Procedures usually include recalculation of stock, performance, confirmation of goods, observations made by the auditor, logical analysis of the products, etc.

 There are various procedures which are followed during an Inventory Audit.
 Let’s have a look at them: